Leveraged Loans: Is High Leverage Risk Priced in?

 Date Written: December 1, 2020

-The economic downturn caused by the Covid-19 pandemic accentuates extant concerns about the leveraged loan market.
-Using a novel dataset, we show that leveraged loan spreads have declined for nonbank-facilities since the introduction of the Interagency Guidance on Leveraged Lending (IGLL) and the ensuing “frequently asked questions for implementing the March 2013 guidance”.
-The decline in leveraged loan spreads is significant for highly leveraged borrowers, especially when involving term loans.
-We further demonstrate that risk shifting issues associated with the high level of Collateralized Loan Obligations issuance strongly explain the decline of nonbank leveraged loan spreads.
-In addition, a higher degree of information asymmetry, driven by an increase in covenant-lite loan issuance and weaker investor protection, are strongly associated with the narrowed leverage risk premium.
+We investigate the impact of the 2014 Interagency Clarification on the leverage risk premium for bank- and nonbank-originated loans.
+Using a novel dataset from 2011 to 2019, we show that leveraged loan spreads have declined rapidly for nonbank facilities relative to bank facilities since the introduction of the 2014 Interagency Clarification.
+The decline in leveraged loan spreads is significant for highly leveraged borrowers, especially when term loans are involved.
+We further demonstrate that a higher degree of information asymmetry, driven by an increase in covenant-lite loan issuance and weaker investor protection, is strongly associated with a narrower leverage risk premium.

-Keywords: Leverage Risk, Syndicated Loan Pricing, Leveraged Loan, Risk Shifting
+Keywords: Leverage Risk, Syndicated Loan Pricing, Leveraged Loan, Information Asymmetry

 JEL Classification: G21, D82, G34